evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 single argument the value the `Async` was resolved with.

-The second signature is used when any cleanup needs to be performed after a given `Async` is cancelled by having the function returned from `fork` called.
+The second signature is used when any cleanup needs to be performed after a given `Async` is canceled by having the function returned from `fork` called.
 The first (2) arguments to the signature are the same as the more common signature described above, but takes an addition function that can be used for "clean up" after cancellation.
 When all in-flight computations settle, the